Blue plaque: London

 The Corporation of London continues to run its own plaque scheme for the City of London, where English Heritage does not erect plaques.
 City of London plaques are blue and ceramic, but are rectangular in shape and carry the City of London coat of arms.
 Because of the rapidity of change in the built environment within the City, a high proportion of Corporation of London plaques mark the sites of former buildings.

 Many of the 32 London boroughs also now have their own schemes, running alongside the English Heritage scheme.
 Westminster City Council runs a green plaque scheme, each plaque being sponsored by a group with a particular interest in its subject.
 The London Borough of Southwark started its own blue plaque scheme in 2003, under which the borough awards plaques through popular vote following public nomination: living people may be commemorated.
 The London Borough of Islington has a similar green heritage plaque scheme, initiated in 2010.

 Other plaques may be erected by smaller groups, such as residents' associations.
 In 2007 the Hampstead Garden Suburb Residents Association erected a blue plaque in memory of Prime Minister Harold Wilson at 12 Southway as part of the suburb's centenary celebrations.

-Northern Ireland

-In Northern Ireland the Ulster History Circle is one of a small number of groups administering blue plaques.
-Established in 1983, it has erected around 140 plaques.
-Belfast City Council also has a scheme.